 Ten: Visit a nearby vineyard

-The West Sussex are has plenty of wonderful vineyards.
+The West Sussex area has plenty of wonderful vineyards.
 The nearest to Midhurst is Blackdown Ridge Vineyard, which is around 15 minutes drive or a 5 mile walk.
 The area is known for English sparkling wine, be sure to pop in and buy a bottle or two, or even better stay for a tasting and tour!

 If you’re more of a beer drinker, try Langham Brewery and Tap Room.
 It is around a 15 minute drive from the centre of town.